According to StatCounter, TechSpot, and other sources, mobile devices are becoming more popular than computers by the day.

-Some Versions of Windows Include Built-In Backup Tools
+Built-In Windows Backup Tools

 If you’re looking for a basic Windows 10 backup tool to store important files locally (i.e. a local hard drive or external drive,) you may not have to look too far.
 In fact, depending on the version of Windows you use, you may already have the native Windows backup utility installed on your computer by default.
 Through the years, many versions of Windows have included tools that enable users to create basic backups of important files and folders.